BamaCharanChhandogi/ChromaBlend/README.md

 - Go to View -> Command Palette... or use Ctrl + Shift + P.
 - Type/select Color Theme.
 - Choose ChromaBlend from the list

+## Contribute
+If you have suggestions or want to contribute to ChromaBlend, feel free to [open an issue](https://github.com/BamaCharanChhandogi/ChromaBlend) or submit a pull request.